-6. (1) Storage facilities for livestock manure and other organic fertilisers, soiled water and effluents from dungsteads, farmyard manure pits or silage pits shall be maintained free of structural defect and be maintained and managed in such manner as is necessary to prevent run-off or seepage, directly or indirectly, into groundwater or surface water, of such substances.

-(2) Storage facilities being provided on a holding on or after 31 March 2009 shall-

-- (a) be designed, sited, constructed, maintained and managed so as to prevent run-off or seepage, directly or indirectly, into groundwater or surface water of a substance specified in sub-article (1), and - (b) comply with such construction specifications for those facilities as may be approved from time to time by the Minister for Agriculture, Fisheries and Food.

-(3) Storage facilities other than those referred to in sub-article (2) shall be of such construction and design and shall be maintained and managed in such a manner so as to comply with the requirements of sub-article (1) and sub-article 5(2).

-(4) In this article "storage facilities" includes out-wintering pads, earthenlined stores, integrated constructed wetlands and any other system used for the holding or treatment of livestock manure or other organic fertilisers.
+- 7. (1) Storage facilities for livestock manure and other organic fertilisers, soiled water and effluents from dungsteads, farmyard manure pits, silage pits or silage clamps shall be maintained free of structural defect and be maintained and managed in such manner as is necessary to prevent run-off or seepage, directly or indirectly, into groundwater or surface water, of such substances. - (2) Storage facilities being provided on a holding on or after 31 March 2009 shall- - (a) be designed, sited, constructed, maintained and managed so as to prevent run-off or seepage, directly or indirectly, into groundwater or surface water of a substance specified in sub-article (1), and - (b) comply with such construction specifications for those facilities as may be approved from time to time by the Minister for Agriculture, Food and the Marine. - (3) Storage facilities other than those referred to in sub-article (2) shall be of such construction and design and shall be maintained and managed in such a manner so as to comply with the requirements of sub-article (1) and article 6(2). - (4) In this article "storage facilities" includes out-wintering pads, earthenlined stores, integrated constructed wetlands and any other system used for the holding or treatment of livestock manure or other organic fertilisers.